Element84/whadru-rest/README.md

 * /sites/[site\_key]/visitors - returns a list of all visitors to the site identified by *site\_key* with:
   * for each visit, the IP address of the visitor (IPv4 format, e.g. 128.218.54.23)
   * for that IP address, the number of visits to the site (regardless of URL)

+* /sites/[site\_key]/urls - returns an array of URLs off the site identified by *site\_key* that are being tracked.
+Each URL entry includes:
+  * the URL of the link element (e.g. http://www.element84.com/portfolio)
+  * the name of the link in the <a> element (e.g. "Portfolio")

+* /sites/[site\_key]/visits - returns an array of URLs and visit counts for the site identified by *site\_key*.
+Each entry includes:
+  * the URL to which the visits occurred (e.g. http://www.element84.com/portfolio)
+  * the number of visits to that URL